-From Canoga to Chautauqua, Los Angeles is filled with names derived from indigenous languages across North America.
+From Canoga to Chautauqua, Los Angeles is filled with names borrowed from indigenous languages across North America.
 The below list includes only locally-derived names, most of them coined long ago by the peoples who once lived here: the Chumash near Malibu, the Tataviam around San Fernando/Santa Clarita, and above all the Kizh, who settled throughout the region.

 Anyway, on with the names, along with some accepted English translations: